- Home

 20 Skills Every QA Tester Should Have

-Delivering high-quality software starts with skilled QA engineers who use tools like Selenium, Appium, and Jira.
-Their expertise in software testing for performance, security, and functionality catches issues early, avoiding costly fixes later.
+Great software starts with great QA engineers who use tools like Selenium, Appium, and Jira.
+Their expertise in performance, security and functionality testing catches issues early and avoids costly fixes later.

-Hire QA testers who bring both technical and soft skills to the table.
-Beyond spotting bugs, they help stabilize your product and improve user experience, leading to smoother releases and better customer satisfaction.
-The right test engineers will elevate your product quality and keep your business ahead of the competition.
-Here's what to look for in a QA engineer.
+Hire QA testers who bring technical and soft skills to the table.
+Beyond finding bugs, they help stabilize your product and improve user experience for smoother releases and better customer satisfaction.
+The right test engineers will elevate your product quality and keep you ahead of the competition.
+Here’s what to look for in a QA engineer.

 Technical Skills to Look for in Your Ideal QA Tester